U.S. SEC charges 36 firms over fraudulent muni bond offerings

 A Citigroup spokesman said the company was pleased to resolve the matter, while representatives of the other banks declined to comment.

-Academics and industry experts said they believed the SEC’s actions could help spur better disclosures in the market.
+Academics and industry experts said they believed the SEC’s actions could help spur better disclosures in the $3.7 trillion municipal bond market.

 “The municipal bond market for many years has been criticized for its opaqueness,” said Andrew Clinton, president of Clinton Investment Management.